andela-morekoya/short-en/README.md

  * clipboard.js

- ##Limitations
- * Vanity string cannot be phrases - spaces in phrases are replaced with underscores
- * URLs must begin with http:// or https://
- * There is no check for duplicated URLs
- * There is no API

 ## Testing
 RSpec with capybara was used for testing on this project.
 To run the tests,
  * Clone this repo